This example shows the design of a LTE MIB recovery system optimized for HDL code generation and hardware implementation.

 To generate the HDL code for this example you must have an HDL Coder™ license.
 Use the

 makehdltb commands to generate HDL code and HDL testbench for the HDL LTE MIB Recovery subsystem.
 Because the input waveform in this example contains at least 40 subframes to complete the cell search and MIB recovery, test bench generation takes a long time.
-This example is configured to use System Verilog DPI test bench to speed up the test bench generation.

 The HDL LTE MIB Recovery subsystem was synthesized on a Xilinx® Zynq®-7000 ZC706 evaluation board.
 The post place and route resource utilization results are shown in the table below.
 The design met timing with a clock frequency of 140 MHz.